yochaigal/intotheodd/_posts/monsters/2021-02-19-dragon-blue.md

 stats: 13 HP, 2 Armor, 16 STR, 17 WIL, bite (d10+d10)
 subtext1: " • Proud dragons that dwell in deserts and other drylands."
 subtext2: " • Extremely vain, often take victims as slaves to adore them."
-subtext3: " • The eyestalks cast one of those spells each round randomly: (1-Charm, 2-Phobia, 3-Telekinesis, 4-Sleep, 5-Shuffle, 6-Vision)"
+subtext3: " • Breathes lightning in a long line for d10 damage to all caught."
 subtext4:
 author: xenio
 inspiration: TSR Monsters